hlpangaa/github-main/README.md

 **Foodie Portal** (https://github.com/hlpangaa/react-foodie-data-fetching)

-- Built a React-based portal to allow users to view random food recipes or search sepcific type of food and feedback
+- Built a React-based portal to allow users to view random food recipes or search specific types of food and feedback
-- Setup API integration with themealdb to the responsive single page application
+- Setup API integration with theMealDB to the responsive single-page application

 **Trader's Watchlist** (https://github.com/hlpangaa/react-trading-data-fetching)

-- Built a React-based portal to allow users to view trading data in own's watchlist via FinnHub API
+- Built a React-based portal to allow users to view trading data in their own's watchlist via FinnHub API
-- Visualized the candle chart for the stock and introduced Auto-complete function in the stock list
+- Visualized the candle chart for the stock and introduced the Auto-complete function in the stock list

 #### Data Pipeline